-Pathologically there is severe loss of small spiny neurons in the caudate and putamen with subsequent astrocytosis.
+Pathologically there is diffuse atrophy of the caudate and putamen, along with lesser atrophy of globus pallidus and nucleus accumbens.
+Microscopically there is severe loss of small spiny neurons in the caudate and putamen with subsequent astrocytosis.
 With the loss of cells, the head of the caudate becomes shrunken and there is "ex vacuo" dilatation of the anterior horns of the lateral ventricles.
 There is a loss of gamma aminobutyric acid (GABA), acetylcholine and substance P. (Purdon et al, 1994)

 - Huntington disease, gross.